michallbanas/automation-chronicles/README.md

 # Automation Chronicles

 Hey hey everyone 👋, this is a simple blog where I will be sharing my automation tips and tricks.
 This project is using [content layer template](https://github.com/shadcn/next-contentlayer).
-I only fixed some small theme-toogle and layout shift issues.

-## Features, checklist, roadmap - call it whatever you want
+## Checklist

 - [x] Fix layout shift issue
 - [x] Fix persistent issue with theme toogle (icon)